Near-death studies: Psychometrics

-In the late 1980s Thornburg developed the Near-Death Phenomena Knowledge and Attitudes Questionnaire.
+In the late 1980s, Thornburg developed the Near-Death Phenomena Knowledge and Attitudes Questionnaire.
 The questionnaire consists of 23 true/false/undecided response items assessing knowledge, 23 Likert scale items assessing general attitudes toward near-death phenomena, and 20 Likert scale items assessing attitude toward caring for a client who has had an NDE.
 Content validity was established by using a panel of experts selected from nursing, sociology, and psychology.
 The instrument was also found to satisfy the criteria for internal consistency.
-The instrument has been used to measure attitudes toward, and knowledge of, near-death experiences in a college population, among clergy, among registered psychologists, and among hospice nurses.
+The instrument has been used to measure attitudes toward, and knowledge of, near-death experiences in a college population, among clergy, registered psychologists, and hospice nurses.

 Martial and colleagues developed the Near-Death Experience Content (NDE-C) scale, a 20-item scale constructed in order to reassess the Greyson NDE-scale and to validate the new NDE-C scale.
 The authors found weaknesses in the original NDE-scale, but good psychometric properties for the new NDE-C scale.
 Greyson has also used mainstream psychological measurements in his research, for example: The Dissociative Experiences Scale, a measure of dissociative symptoms; and The Threat Index, a measure of the threat implied by one's personal death.

 Near death studies community

 Research organizations and academic locations

 The field of near-death studies includes several communities that study the phenomenology of NDEs.
 One of the most influential is IANDS, an international organization based in Durham, North Carolina, US, that promotes research and education on the phenomenon of near-death experiences.
 Among its publications is the peer-reviewed Journal of Near-Death Studies.
 Another research organization, the Louisiana-based Near Death Experience Research Foundation, was established by radiation oncologist Jeffrey Long in 1998.
 The foundation established a website that same year.

-A few universities have been associated with near-death studies: the University of Connecticut (US), Southampton University (UK), University of North Texas (US) and the Division of Perceptual Studies at the University of Virginia (US).
+A few universities have been associated with near-death studies: the University of Connecticut (US), Southampton University (UK), University of North Texas (US), and the Division of Perceptual Studies at the University of Virginia (US).

 Conferences

 IANDS holds conferences on the topic of near-death experiences.
 In 2006 the University of Texas MD Anderson Cancer Center became the first medical institution to host the annual IANDS conference.
 The first international medical conference on near-death experiences was held in 2006.
 Approximately 1,500 delegates, including people who claim to have had NDEs, attended the one-day conference in Martigues, France.
 Among the researchers at the conference were Moody and anesthetist and intensive care doctor Jean-Jacques Charbonnier.